camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 :::note

-The binding name of `correlationKey` is not applicable to Message Start Events on a Process.
-In such cases, the property will be automatically hidden.
+The binding name of `correlationKey` is not applicable to message start events on a process.
+In such cases, the property is automatically hidden.

 :::

 ### Optional bindings